Davoyandun/IOET-technical-test/README.md

 - Finally, I compare the array of all the employees in each position and for each coincidence, an accumulator adds the coincidences, which I then transform into hours and minutes and show on the screen.

+- To run the tests, inside the /IOET-technical-test folder run the command npm run test and you can see the results in the console

+My project contemplates both the handling of hours, as well as minutes, and with small changes it could contemplate seconds There is the utilities folder in which I included secondary functions.
+The first tests were written before starting to develop the functionalities.
+SOLID principles were used to maintain good practices.